Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 Stephen's little tilt of the head might have indicated concession.
 "That argument might hold more water if your head wasn't stuffed full of alien technology." he said.

 Six considered his response, trying to map out the potential future paths of the conversation.
-He could claim to be a former abductee, but that would fall apart soon enough---too many inventions stacked on top of each other, he'd slip and allow a discrepancy eventually.
+He could claim to be a former abductee, but that would fall apart soon enough - too many inventions stacked on top of each other, he'd slip and allow a discrepancy eventually.
 He could -

 "So why did you bomb that apartment in New Jersey?"
 Stephen asked, completely throwing him with the non-sequitur.